visiontech3d/Simple-CJXL-front-end/README.md

 ------------------------------
 ![image](https://github.com/user-attachments/assets/6a87fac0-6173-41b1-bcab-245db2a15ea7)

+1. Obtain and install CJXL from https://github.com/libjxl/libjxl/releases
-1. Select folder where CJXL.exe is located
+3. Select folder where CJXL.exe is located
-2. Set command argument.
+4. Set command argument.
 These are arguments that will be passed onto the command

 And you are done!
 Start using!